Measure spectral similarity using spectral angle mapper

 object or a 3-D numeric array containing the data cube.
 If the input is a

 hypercube object, the data is read from the

 DataCube property of the object.

-Test spectrum, specified as a C-element vector.
-The test spectrum is the spectral signature of an unknown region or material.
+Test spectra, specified as a C-element vector.
+The test spectra is the spectral signature of an unknown region or material.

-Reference spectrum, specified as a C-element vector.
-The reference spectrum is the spectral signature of a known region or material.
-The function matches the test spectrum against these values.
+Reference spectra, specified as a C-element vector.
+The reference spectra is the spectral signature of a known region or material.
+The function matches the test spectra against these values.

 score— SAM score